iotoi-project/devguide/GoogleAssistant/DragonBoard410c/README.md

    python -m pip install --upgrade google-auth-oauthlib[tool]
    ```

+2. vsftp나 scp를 사용하여 client\_secret\_xxx.json 파일을 dragonboard에 upload합니다.

-2. Generate credentials to be able to run the sample code and tools.
+1. Generate credentials to be able to run the sample code and tools.
 Reference the JSON file you downloaded in a previous[step](https://developers.google.com/assistant/sdk/guides/library/python/embed/config-dev-project-and-account?hl=ko); you may need to copy it the device.
 Do not rename this file.

    ```
    google-oauthlib-tool --scope https://www.googleapis.com/auth/assistant-sdk-prototype \